aastein/equio/README.md

 Encodes a comma separated list of constructor aguments.
 Helpful for validating deployed contracts.

-Run `yarn enoce --help` to see arguments
+Run `yarn encode --help` to see arguments

 ```sh
 Options: